grisu48/Coreboot/README.md

 This repository includes all my steps to bring coreboot to my device.

-Currently I only have Coreboot running on my Lenovo x200t.
+Currently I only have Coreboot running on my Lenovo x220t.

-Some interesting stuff is also in my wiki.
+## Instructions

+Go in the directory of the device you're interested in.